-(18) Failure to respond in writing to a written request from the Board within the time indicated in the request letter, without good cause; or failure to appear in person before the Board upon written request, without good cause.
+(19) Failure to respond in writing to a written request from the Board within the time indicated in the request letter, without good cause; or failure to appear in person before the Board upon written request, without good cause.

-(19) Failure to comply with any rule or Order of the Board.
+(20) Failure to comply with any rule or Order of the Board or as required by OAR 875-005-0010.

-(20) Making false or misleading representations to the Board or its representative or altering or providing altered medical records.
+(21) Making false or misleading representations to the Board or its representative or altering or providing altered medical records.